adamholden7/CastAwayGuideService/index.md

     <div class="about-text">
       <h2>Your Guide to the Brule</h2>
       <p>
-        Hey, I’m <strong>[Guide Name]</strong> — born and raised near the Brule.
-I’ve spent the last [X] years learning this river in every season, chasing browns, brookies, and steelhead from the headwaters to Lake Superior.
+        Hey, I’m <strong>Brock</strong> — born and raised near the Brule.
+I’ve spent the last 7 years learning this river in every season, chasing browns, brookies, and steelhead from the headwaters to Lake Superior.
       </p>
       <p>